 Cool!
 You have two pages ranking.
 More ranking pages is better, right?

-Not necessarily.
-In fact, this is an instance of keyword cannibalization in action; two of your pages are competing directly with each other in the SERPs, with each interfering with the other’s potential.
+In fact, this is an instance of keyword cannibalization in action; two of your pages are competing directly with each other in the SERP (search engine results page) for the same keyword, with each interfering with the other’s potential.

 Why is this such a big deal?